tom-berend/babylonjs-typescript-ES6-starter/README.md

 2. The **npm run build** command will build a clean version of your code in the \dist folder.

 3. The **npm run test** command will run your JEST tests against the source.
-I'm a big fan of Test-Driven Development (TDD), you should read about it [here.](https://hackernoon.com/introduction-to-test-driven-development-tdd-61a13bc92d92)
+I'm a big fan of Test-Driven Development (TDD), you should read about it [here][(https://hackernoon.com/introduction-to-test-driven-development-tdd-61a13bc92d92] and more specifically for JEST [here.](https://www.jstwister.com/post/unit-testing-beginners-guide-testing-functions/)).
+I have to admit that I yet have no idea how to apply TDD to game design.